Google My Business- What is it and Where Do I Start?

 - No one likes a selfish friend.
 You can’t expect to build a following without following others and engaging with them.
 Seek to join relevant communities, not only limited to your industry but also those communities with local relevance.

-By giving love to others with +1s and helpful or relevant comments, you can build your following audience into a real asset for your online presence by encouraging natural organic followers which are notoriously the most loyal and the most likely to convert into actual customers.
+By giving love to others with +1s and helpful or relevant comments, you can build your following audience into a real asset for your online presence.
+This is done by encouraging natural organic followers, who are notoriously the most loyal and the most likely to convert into actual customers.

 - Post relevant things – this is not a one-way forum to sell yourself